silversoft77/react-hooks-redux-thunk/README.md

 # react-hooks-redux-thunk-pattern #

-A sample code to combine React Hooks with Redux Thunk middleware to test an action creator that fetches some data from a REST API.
+Sample code combining React Hooks and Redux Thunk middleware to call an action creator that fetches some data from a REST API.

 ## Install JSON Server